devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 <details>
  <summary><strong> Setting Up with Bios</strong></summary>
   Note:Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned, if many of these options are not available in your BIOS.
 You cannot change the cpu,fan and other settings.
 This is due to Locked-bios(cfg-lock).
-If anyone unlocked the bios, Please tell in "Telegram-Group" ->(https://t.me/infinix_inbook_discussion) that good news.
+If anyone unlocked the bios,let me know that good news.

 <details>